-Your cabin cushions may be cleaned with upholstery cleaner or removed and dry cleaned.
+Your cabin cushions are of a Canvas-Duck fabric and may be cleaned with upholstery cleaner.
+Also, the cabin cushions are removable and may be dry cleaned.
 Do not machine-wash these fabrics.

 Canvas

 Follow these steps to maintain your boat's top and other canvas: